waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.1/readme.md

 ## Objectives

+1. Partner up with someone and ask them for their GitHub email address.
+DevOps is about teamwork!
+You'll invite them to collaborate with you using their email address.

-1. Ensure GitHub issues are enabled for your repo.
+2. Ensure GitHub issues are enabled for your repo.
 This will allow you to create issues and put them on the project board.

     <details>
     <summary>💡 Tips and Tricks</summary>